Zeus raises $24M to make you a living-as-a-service landlord

 Buying Mom A House Was Step 1

-“When I sold my first startup, a bought a home for my mom in Vancouver” Taggar recalls.
+“When I sold my first startup, I bought a home for my mom in Vancouver” Taggar recalls.
 It was payback for when she let him remortgage her old house while he was in college to buy a condo in Mumbai he’d rent out to earn money.
 “Despite not having much growing up, my mom was a travel agent and we got to travel a lot” which Taggar says inspired his goal to live nomadically in homes around the world.
 Zeus could let other live that dream.

 After Oxford and working as an analyst at Deutsche Bank, Taggar built student marketplace Boso before moving to the United States.
 There, he co-founded auction tool Auctomatic with his cousin Harjeet Taggar and future Stripe co-founder Patrick Collison, went through Y Combinator, and sold it to Live Current Media for $5 million just 10 months later.
 That gave him the runway to gift a home to his mom and start tinkering on new ideas.